 8. Polls

-Polls are a great way to vary content and facilitate easy interaction from your audience.
+Polls are a great way to vary content and facilitate easy interaction with your audience.

 Post a poll to collect feedback and ask questions.
 Consider how you can use your audience to understand industry trends, product preferences, and customer service needs.